 Accidents are a leading preventable cause of death, serious injury and long-term disability, which have huge impacts on the individuals who suffer them, those who care for them and wider society.
 RoSPA and L’Oréal have joined together to ensure key safety and health messages are spread beyond the workplace to ensure that employees keep themselves and others safe in their lives outside work.

 As the largest cosmetics company in the world, L’Oréal is present in 150 countries on five continents.
 With over 88,000 employees, health and safety is at the heart of their organisation.
-Since 2017, their [email protected]@Home accident prevention scheme has been rolled out to their employees in more than 70 counties, their safety performance at L’Oréal has continued to improve year after year.
+Since 2017, their [email protected]@Home accident prevention scheme has been rolled out to their employees in more than 70 countries, their safety performance at L’Oréal has continued to improve year after year.

-Chief Technology and Operations Officer - L’Oréal
+Chief Operations Officer - L’Oréal

 "Together, we commit to strive to build a world where people are able to live their lives to the full and in which no family, business or community suffers the anguish of a serious accident that didn't have to happen."